AnushreeGupta/CSE587-Lab4-Large-Scale-Text-Processing-with-Hadoop/README.md

 ### Activity 2: Word co-occurrence among multiple documents

-a.
-In this activity you are required to “scale up” the word co-occurrence by increasing the number of documents processed from 2 to n.
+* In this activity you are required to “scale up” the word co-occurrence by increasing the number of documents processed from 2 to n.
 Record the performance of the MR infrastructure and plot it.
-b.
-From word co-occurrence that deals with just 2-grams (or two words co-occurring) increase the co-occurrence to n=3 or 3 words co-occurring.
+* From word co-occurrence that deals with just 2-grams (or two words co-occurring) increase the co-occurrence to n=3 or 3 words co-occurring.
 Discuss the results and plot the performance and scalability.

 ###### *Note: The step-wise procedure is explained in the Lab4_Report.pdf*